 An Impressive Pair of Cast Silver Four-Light Candelabra, London 1812 by William Pitts

-An outstanding and finely cast pair of George III silver candelabra modeled in the neo-rococo style.
+An outstanding pair of George III silver candelabra cast in the neo-rococo, four elements pattern.
 Each standing on a shaped circular base rising to a knopped baluster stick.
 The removable arms with three scrolling foliate branches leading to circular, eagle & feather decorated drip pans, surmounted with spool-shaped sockets and removable sconces.
 Rising from the center of the arms is a further inverted pear-shaped shaped column to a drip pan, socket and sconce, topped with a removable eagle finial.
 The candelabra are cast and chased throughout with representations of the four elements surrounded with flowers, scrolls and rocaille on a matted ground.
 The bases cast with a lion, dolphin and dragon, and the main stems are enwrapped with the lion and eagle, all rising to a cast removable finial/snuffer of a rising eagle with wings spread, allowing the pair to be used as a three-light or a four-light combination.

 Hallmarked for London 1812 with makers marks for William Pitts, and Joseph W Storey & William Elliott.
 All pieces also bear the 1830 Belgium import mark.

 These candelabra are in first class superb condition with very minimal wear to the expertly chased crisp decoration There are no repairs or erasures.
 Hallmarks are well struck and clear throughout.
 These are a magnificent pair of museum quality and a finer pair would be hard to find.